jh1993/UnderusedOptions/README.txt

 Pyrostatic Pulse:
 - Damage is halved but now deals both fire and lightning damage.
-- Channeling (6 SP): Pyrostatic Pulse becomes a channeled spell, and gains 1 damage per turn channeled.
+- Annihilation Pulse (7 SP): Pyrostatic Pulse also deals physical, arcane, and dark damage.
+Each cast of Pyrostatic Pulse consumes an additional charge and counts as casting the spell twice.

 Searing Seal:
 - Purefire Seal (6 SP): Holy and arcane damage can now also fuel Searing Seal, but with half the efficiency of fire damage.